delliott0000/PyDoorBuilder/API/HTTP/Contents/Auth.md

 # Auth Endpoints
-This file documents endpoints related to authentication.
+This file documents the group of endpoints related to authentication.

 If you haven't already, please read [Common.md](../Common.md) first.